DroopyTersen/semantic-kernel-example/docs/scaffolding_instructions.md

-# SegalAI Project Setup Documentation
+# EnterpriseAI Project Setup Documentation

-This document outlines the complete setup process for the SegalAI solution, including the initial project scaffolding and Semantic Kernel integration.
+This document outlines the complete setup process for the EnterpriseAI solution, including the initial project scaffolding and Semantic Kernel integration.

 ## Initial Solution Setup